Your music is earning five types of royalties right now. You're probably only collecting one.

 They collect the drips.
 Nobody is fixing the pipe.

 Code Group Music fixes the pipe.
-We generate, clean, synchronise, and manage every metadata field across your entire catalog.
-Then we collect your royalties on top of that, through publishing administration and distribution delivered via our partnership with SESAC.
+We check every release the same way Universal Music checks theirs — identifier codes, platform formatting, database listings, credit accuracy.
+Then we collect your royalties on top of that, through our partnership with SESAC.

 30-minute call · no obligation · written catalog report included